0xPolygon/polygon-docs/docs/cdk/concepts/transaction-lifecycle.md

 # Transaction Lifecycle

-Chains built using the CDK go through a series of steps to eventually reach [finality](./transaction-finality.md) on Ethereum.
-Transactions submitted by users to an L2 built with the CDK go through the following lifecycle:
+Transactions on chains built using the CDK go through a series of steps to eventually reach [finality](./transaction-finality.md) on Ethereum.
+Specifically, they go through the following steps:

 1. **Submitted**: The transaction is submitted to the L2.
 2. **Executed**: The transaction is executed on the L2 by the sequencer.